 Ill Manors (2012)

 Ill Manors is a surprisingly good film, even though it follows the same formula as all the other ‘hood’ and urban dramas.
 It follows the lives of a range of different characters, all struggling with numerous challenges involving gang culture, drugs and violence.
 It’s brutal and extremely powerful.

 Gone Too Far (2013)

 With the plethora of serious urban dramas, Gone Too Far is the perfect antidote.
-It’s an upbeat comedy about a London teenager, who’s brother comes to live with him from Nigeria.
-The film follow the hilarious calamities the brothers get themselves into when they are forced to spend the day together.
+It’s an upbeat comedy about a London teenager, whose brother comes to live with him from Nigeria.
+The film follows the hilarious calamities the brothers get themselves into when they are forced to spend the day together.
 It’s very funny and presents an interesting culture clash.